-- Verify that a coach is approved by the organization to work unsupervised with minors and has completed required youth protection training. - Validate a coach's status as a school employee, school district-approved volunteer, or person with an approved relationship with the school or fielding organization. - Immediately notify the CyberPatriot Program Office if facts or circumstances call into question the fitness of a coach to continue to supervise competitors.

-C. Competitors - A CyberPatriot team consists of two to six competitors, up to five of whom may compete at a single time.
+- Verify that a coach is approved by the organization to work unsupervised with minors and has completed the required youth protection training required by the organization to which the team is registered. - Validate a coach's status as a school employee, school district-approved volunteer, or person with an approved relationship with the school or fielding organization. - Verify that the organization is registering the team, and all rules and regulations of the organization will be followed by the CyberPatriot team. - Immediately notify the CyberPatriot Program Office if facts or circumstances call into question the fitness of a coach to continue to supervise competitors. - C. Competitors A CyberPatriot team consists of two to six competitors, up to five of whom may compete at a single time.
 Substitution of team members is at the coach's discretion during the online rounds of competition.
 A competitor may compete on only one team during a competition season.
-To be a competitor, students must meet the following requirements.

-a.
-Open Division
+To be a competitor, students must meet the following requirements. - 1.
+Eligibility Requirements - a.
+Open Division Competitors

-- Enrolled in a participating high school or senior high program (or equivalent if enrolled in a school that does not make this distinction) or granted an exception by the National Commissioner for a composite team of both Middle School and High School age competitors.
-For teams competing as non-school-based teams, the competitors must have an affiliation with the organization hosting the team. - Registered to only one team, even if they belong to more than one organization fielding a team. - JROTC, CAP, and USNSCC cadets may compete on an Open Division team if they are not a member of an All Service Division team.
+- Enrolled at the participating high school or senior high program (or equivalent if enrolled in a school that does not make this distinction).
+The National Commissioner may grant an exception for a composite team of both Middle School and High School age competitors. \For teams competing as non-school-based teams, the competitors must have a current and direct affiliation with the organization hosting the team and be enrolled in a high school or senior high program. - Registered to only one team, even if they belong to more than one organization fielding a team. - JROTC and CAP cadets may compete on an Open Division team if they are not a member of an All Service Division team.
 They will not be identified as a member of the unit/squadron if they are on an Open Division team.

 b.
-All Service Division
+All Service Division Competitors

-- Enrolled in a high school or senior high program (or equivalent if enrolled in a school that does not make this distinction) or granted an exception by the National Commissioner for a composite team of both Middle School and High School age competitors. - Fully enrolled in the respective JROTC, CAP, or USNSCC program before participating in any competition round. - Registered to only one team, even if they belong to more than one organization fielding a team. - Part of same unit/squadron as their fellow teammates, except in cases when the National Commissioner grants an exception for the formation of a composite team.

-• Remain enrolled in their respective JROTC, CAP, or USNSCC program for the full duration of the competition season.
+- Enrolled at the participating high school or senior high program (or equivalent if enrolled in a school that does not make this distinction).
+The National Commissioner may grant an exception for a composite team of both Middle School and High School age competitors.
+For teams competing as non-school-based teams, the competitors must be enrolled in a high school or senior high school program. - Fully enrolled in the respective JROTC or CAP program before participating in any competition round. - Registered to only one team, even if they belong to more than one organization fielding a team. - Part of the same unit/squadron as their fellow teammates, except in cases when the National Commissioner grants an exception for the formation of a composite team. - Remain enrolled in their respective JROTC or CAP program for the full duration of the competition season.

 c.
-Middle School Division
+Middle School Division Competitors